 And the outdoor deck-top swimming pool is a huge bonus!

-Located in Downtown Boston next to Faneuil Hall Marketplace, the luxe Millennium Bostonian Hotel puts you close to everything: historic sites along the Freedom Trail, sightseeing cruises departing from the waterfront, wonderful restaurants and nightlife.
+Located in Downtown Boston next to Faneuil Hall Marketplace, the luxe Bostonian Boston Hotel puts you close to everything: historic sites along the Freedom Trail, sightseeing cruises departing from the waterfront, wonderful restaurants and nightlife.

 Find a cheap rate here?
 Grab it!

 Doubletree by Hilton Hotel Boston offers a great location across from Tufts Medical Center on the edge of the Theatre District and Chinatown.
 You'll enjoy dining in the wonderful Chinese and other Asian restaurants nearby, and exploring the Rose Kennedy Greenway.
 The Hotel's secluded terrace (a rarity for Downtown Boston hotels) is a cool bonus!

 The Downtown Doubletree caters to business travelers, so you can sometimes find very attractive rates, especially on weekends.